JoshTanke/InstaScraper/README.md

 # InstaScraper
-Scrapes instagram for a given hashtag
+Scrapes instagram for a given hashtag and creates a file with the top 20 images.